-The Master of Science in Clinical Mental Health Counseling offers a 60-hour curriculum (online and on-campus course delivery format offered) designed to meet the academic and graduate clinical experiences required for licensure as a Professional Counselor (LPC) in the State of Texas (TX).
+The Master of Science in Clinical Mental Health Counseling offers a 60-hour curriculum (exclusively online delivery format offered) designed to meet the academic and graduate clinical experiences required for licensure as a Professional Counselor (LPC) in the State of Texas.
 This credential allows students to provide counseling services in a variety of settings as outlined by the State Board of Examiners of Professional Counselors.
-For detailed information about this licensure, see the rules of the State Board of Examiners of Professional Counselors: http://www.dshs.texas.gov/counselor/default.shtm.
+For detailed information about this licensure, see the rules of the State Board of Examiners of Professional Counselors:

+Texas State Board of Examiners of Professional Counselors - Texas Behavioral Health Executive Council.
 Students who seek licensure in a state other than Texas must research requirements in that state.